 Use these sensors for medical, aerospace, automotive, energy and HVAC applications.
 Most processes use NTC thermistors to determine temperature characteristics based on resistance, but these sensors can also be used to measure voltage-current and current-time information.

-Hi-Watt, Inc. carries a wide range of thermistor sensors by top brands including Watlow and others.
+For all industrial temperature sensor needs, Hi-Watt has the thermistor to match and the expertise to find it.
+We carry a wide range of sensors by top brands including Watlow and others.
 We also carry thermocouples, PID controllers, infrared heaters and more.
 Contact us today for all your industrial electric heater needs, we are here to help!